zpoint/CPython-Internals/BasicObject/str/str.md

 #### interned

-	/* all unicode object with "interned" set to 1 will be hold in this doctionary, any other new created unicode object with same value will points to same object, it act as singleton
+all unicode object with "interned" set to 1 will be hold in this doctionary, any other new created unicode object with same value will points to same object, it act as singleton
-       */

     static PyObject *interned = NULL;

-if you delete the string, and initialize a new same empty string, the id of them are the same, the first time you creted it, it's stored in **interned** dictionary
+if you delete the string, and initialize a new same string, the id of them are the same, the first time you creted it, it's stored in **interned** dictionary

 	>>> id(s)
     4314134768